Competitive prices for top quality

 Lagenaria, the bottle gourd, is a climbing plant with long, decorative fruits in many different shapes.
 Suitable for gardens and pergolas, it creates a striking, natural decoration.

-Discover the versatile world of Lagenaria (Bottle Gourd) at EasySeeds.eu: a unique genus of gourds that combines graceful shapes with age-old uses.
-These plants, also known as bottle-gourd or calabash , are beloved for both decorative and practical purposes, and can even be eaten when young.
+Discover the versatile world of Lagenaria (Bottle Gourd) at EasySeeds.eu: a special genus of gourds that combines graceful forms with centuries-old uses.
+These plants, also known as bottle gourd or calabash, are loved for both decorative and practical applications, and can even be eaten when young.

 Latin name: Lagenaria siceraria